alucinare/CFA-Major-Project-2/README.md

 #### Project Costs

 To implement the base features of the project it would've cost $33,992.
+This is taking into consideration the costs of running a business, the development costs for the project, and value adding for the business.

 Trello board showing the costs and what factors were involved to calculate that cost.